Graham Berry: Later years

 In 1886 Berry resigned from Parliament and was appointed Victorian Agent-General in London, then an important and prestigious post.
 He was also appointed Executive Commissioner to the Colonial and Indian Exhibition, for his services in connection with which he was created K.C.M.G., becoming Sir Graham Berry.
 He was lionised as a liberal hero in London.
 Berry was one of the representatives of Victoria at the Colonial Conference held in London in 1887, and took a prominent part in its proceedings.
 For his services in connection with the Paris Exhibition of 1889 he was appointed a Commander of the Legion of Honour by the French Government.
 Berry was also awarded the Order of the Crown of Italy.

 Although he was now 70, he was not yet done with politics.
 Returning to Melbourne in 1892, just as the great post-gold rush economic boom was collapsing and the colony entering a severe depression, he was elected for East Bourke Boroughs at the May 1892 elections.
-He was Treasurer in William Shiels's Liberal government, but the days of reforming liberalism in Victoria were over for the time being and he resigned in January 1893.
-In October 1894 he was elected Speaker, a post he held until September 1897, when he finally retired.
+He was Treasurer in William Shiels's Liberal government.

+While he had been in London, Berry had been a London director of Mercantile Bank of Australia, a land boom era banking venture associated with Matthew Henry Davies.
+Following his return from London, Berry remained a director of that bank, and continued to be one after he became Treasurer.
+Mercantile Bank was exposed in the weekly magazine, Table Talk, as having carried out some highly questionable transactions in the lead up to its collapse.
+In February 1892, a month before the bank suspended payments, Berry had said, "A good institution has been established, and it is for shareholders to act like men and not run away like children".
+A fellow director stated that, "The rumours about the bank that have been circulated are entirely unfounded".
+Later, evidence showed that some directors had seen an internal document showing losses, up to that time, of £830,000, and that the bank had borrowed £100,000 from another bank, and, it was alleged, used that money to pay an 8% dividend, shortly before closing down.
+A promissory note for £20,000, from the Premier, James Munro, had been discounted by the bank, just before the bank had closed its doors, and Munro had moved to London as Agent-General.
+Table Talk advocated that the directors should be prosecuted.